apache/seatunnel/docs/en/connector-v2/sink/Phoenix.md

 ## Description
 Write data to Phoenix.
 Support Batch mode and Streaming mode.
-The tested Phoenix version is 4.14.0-cdh5.13.1.
+The tested Phoenix version is 4.xx and 5.xx
 On the underlying implementation, through the jdbc driver of Phoenix, execute the upsert statement to write data to HBase.
-> Warn: for solve Jar package conflict , you have to provide Phoenix JDBC driver yourself.

->  e.g. if you use Phoenix (Thick) Driver, copy phoenix-core-xxx-HBase-xxx.jar to $SEATNUNNEL_HOME/lib for Standalone.

->  e.g. if you use Phoenix (Thin) Driver, copy phoenix-xxx-HBase-xxx-thin-client.jar to $SEATNUNNEL_HOME/lib for Standalone.
+Two ways of connecting Phoenix with Java JDBC.
+One is to connect to zookeeper through JDBC, and the other is to connect to queryserver through JDBC thin client.

+> Tips: By default, the (thin) driver jar is used.
+If you want to use the (thick) driver  or other versions of Phoenix (thin) driver, you need to recompile the Phoenix sink connector module

 ## Options